Psi-GAN: A power-spectrum-informed generative adversarial network for the emulation of large-scale structure maps across cosmologies and redshifts: Results

 \textsc{Psi-GAN} shows an improvement over the lognormal approximation with the sole exception of the power spectrum.
 The lognormal approximation was designed to have an identical power spectrum to the $N$-body simulation, so this was an expected result.
 However, we can say that the power spectrum path in the critic of \textsc{Psi-GAN} was effective in constraining the power spectrum so that it was not altered by more than ${\sim}5$ per cent.
 Initial trials of an GAN using a fully convolutional critic (i.e. without the power spectrum path) saw differences in the power spectrum between the emulation and the $N$-body simulation of ${\sim}20$ per cent.
 Thus we can be confident that our critic architecture is effective in maintaining the power when transforming a lognormal random field.

 We see agreement to within ${\sim}5$ per cent for all metrics, with the exception of the pixel counts at low values of $\mathrm{ln}(1 + \delta)$.
 This is due to the baseline count for the $N$-body simulation being very low (${\sim}10^{2}$), and thus making the relative differences sensitive to small changes in pixel counts.
+We also believe that this issue is partially caused by the model's architecture more easily modelling higher values of $\mathrm{ln}(1 + \delta)$ due to the use of the GELU activation function \citep{gelu}, which is more expressive at positive values.